Location and time of the classes?

 What do I wear?

 We train for everyday situations, so we prefer students to wear comfortable gym wear to start, preferably nothing too expensive as clothes can sometimes become worn or damaged.
-We have our own club clothing range available for purchase as described below snf graded t-shirts are given out once a student passes a grade level.
+We have our own club clothing range available for purchase as described below, You’ll get a white grade T-shirt when you pay for your membership after 30 days trial period and you’ll be given higher grad t-shirts a student passes a grade level as part of the grading fee, but spares can be purchased in the online store for a students grade level.

 No jewellery or watches are allowed to be worn during training.
 Long hair must be tied up preferably in a tight bun with hair spray holding it in place, if students with long hair forget to do this, please ask as we will have a pack of brand new, unused hair bands on stand by specifically for this reason.